 The local authority, together with partners across Education, Health, Care, Police, Housing and the voluntary & community sectors must work together to provide a cohesive Early Help offer to children and their families but we cannot know the extent to which agencies are providing Early Help unless we are notified.
 Notifying us helps us link practitioners together if more than one agency is involved with the same child.
 This promotes information sharing and avoids unnecessary duplication.

 No, the plan is very similar: the + just denotes that it followed an assessment.
 Continue until needs are met and plan ends.

 The Information for Practitioners webpages have been developed by the Family Information Service and this is where you will be able to access all the tools, templates and guidance notes to support your work.
 To find the Information for Practitioners pages please use this link: http://www.glosfamiliesdirectory.org.uk/kb5/gloucs/glosfamilies/family.page?familychannel=3

 To register to access additional information within the Information for Practitioners webpages that is not available to the general public, please follow this link: http://www.glosfamiliesdirectory.org.uk/kb5/gloucs/glosfamilies/site.page?id=hwN-Vz4Cv7s

 What financial support will be available to support Children/Young People and Families within the Graduated Pathway?

-BHLP - we are currently reviewing the process and exploring how the Early Help Allocations Group can be involved in managing their local budget.
+Early Help Funding - we are currently reviewing the process and exploring how the Early Help Allocations Group can be involved in managing their local budget.
 This will help to develop a partnership decision making approach to supporting children and families.
-Current processes for accessing BHLP will remain in place until this review is completed.

 Early Years Multi-Agency Planning Group funding – short term funding for pre-school settings to support children with SEN to be included and to achieve in universal settings.